A highly sought after accredited virtual course delivered by world-renowned experts at Moorfields Eye Hospital and UCL Institute of Ophthalmology.

 2020 course attendee

-Anthony has worked in Clinical Neurophysiology and Visual Electrophysiology for more than 30 years, including the last 16 years as a Consultant Electrophysiologist at Moorfields Eye Hospital and Honorary Associate Professor at the UCL Institute of Ophthalmology, London.
-He currently leads one of the largest Electrophysiology Departments worldwide and has written or co-authored more than 170 peer-reviewed publications, mainly on clinical visual electrophysiology and genotype-phenotype correlations.
+Anthony Robson has worked in Clinical Neurophysiology and Visual Electrophysiology for more than 30 years, including the last 18 years as a Consultant Electrophysiologist at Moorfields Eye Hospital and Honorary Associate Professor at the UCL Institute of Ophthalmology, London.
+He currently leads one of the largest Electrophysiology Departments worldwide and has written or co-authored more than 190 peer-reviewed publications, mainly on clinical visual electrophysiology and genotype-phenotype correlations.
 He was elected to the Macula Society (U.S.) in 2011, was awarded the position of Honorary Professor at the Southwest Hospital Medical University, Chongqing, China, in March 2017 and is the current Director of Standards for the International Society for Clinical Electrophysiology of Vision.

 Bart is an ophthalmologist and clinical geneticist specialised in inherited eye disorders.
 He was part of the team that developed the first certified gene therapy for RPE65-related inherited retinal blindness (voretigene neparvovec).
 Bart is Full Professor of Ophthalmology, Ophthalmic Genetics and Visual Electrophysiology at Ghent University and a board member of the International Society of Genetic Eye Disease & Retinoblastoma (ISGEDR).